Retail · E-commerce · Fortune 500

 Leading Product Discovery design at AutoZone.

-Senior UI design and team leadership for a Fortune 500 e-commerce site — shipping the Product Finder, AZ Rewards flows, and a full site relaunch with no reported loss in traffic.
+Senior UI design and team leadership for a Fortune 500 e-commerce site used by millions of customers.
+I shipped the Product Finder, the AZ Rewards flows, and contributed to a full site relaunch that went live with no reported loss in traffic, right in the middle of a global pandemic.

 Role Senior UI Designer